saraalhetela/dueling-dqn-stock-trader/README.md

 + **evaluate.p** — Script to evaluate a trained agent
 + **plots/** — Stores reward and performance plots
 + **data/** — Folder for stock price CSV files

+## Data Source

+The stock price data used in this project is sourced from [Kaggle: S&P 500 5-Year Individual Stocks](https://www.kaggle.com/datasets/szrlee/stock-time-series-5yr)
+Specifically, the AAPL stock data CSV: `individual_stocks_5yr/AAPL_data.csv`.

+Please follow the original license/terms of use from Kaggle when using this data.

 ## License